openfido/cyme-extract/docs/README.md

 TABLES,<table-list>
 ~~~

-The default is to extract all tables in the MDB file.
+The default 'all' will extract all tables in the MDB file.
+Use the value `glm` to extract all the files needed by the `write_glm.py` post-processor.

 ### `EXTRACT`